Fly Fishing For Trout: 39 Tips For More Trout

 To get deeper, consider a weighed fly instead of a non-weighted fly with weights on the line.

 In some cases, depending on conditions and the mood of the trout, the trout will have a strike zone that is only 12 to 24 inches from them.
-This means if your fly is 25 inches over their head, it won’t eat it.
+This means if your fly is 25 inches over their head, it won’t eat it, so get deep, but DO NOT drag your fly across the bottom.

 9. Slow Down Your Fly: Critically Important